 “Sinsemilla” means “no seeds.”
 Sinsemilla is the highest quality and most potent of all buds

-The desire for (only) female plants is why feminized cannabis seeds can be a blessing for small-scale growers.
-While male plants only produce pollen, growing feminized seeds means that all your plants will end up being bud-bearing females (instead of growing half male and half female plants like with regular seeds).
+Feminized cannabis seeds can be a blessing for small-scale growers.
+While male plants produce pollen sacs, feminized seeds ensure all your plants will end up being bud-bearing females (instead of growing half male and half female plants like with regular seeds).

-Good feminized seeds should produce only 100% female plants, with no hermies.
+Good feminized seeds should produce only 100% female plants, with no hermies or male plants.
 So starting with feminized cannabis seeds lets you make the most efficient use of your grow space.
-You don't have to worry about identifying hermies or males and throwing them away before they pollinate your female plants.
-With good feminized seeds, you know that if you’re growing 6 plants, all 6 of them will make buds, and that makes it easier to plan out your grow ahead of time.
+You don’t have to worry about identifying male plants and throwing them away before they pollinate your female plants.
+With good feminized seeds, you know that if you’re growing 10 plants, all 10 of them will make buds, and that makes it easier to plan out your grow ahead of time.

-With all these bonuses, why would any small-scale grower who wants sinsemilla use any other type of seeds?
+With all these bonuses, why would any small-scale grower use any other type of seeds?